Skip to main content

 One of the grounds for challenging a will is to argue that the testator, the person who created the will, did not have mental capacity at the time.
 There is a presumption that the testator has the capacity, and it is for the challenger to rebut that presumption.
 However, you could prove your mental capacity to counter an anticipated challenge.

 If you instruct a professional or a qualified solicitor, they will usually make notes on your mental capacity when making your will.
-However, you may need more evidence in some circumstances than a solicitor’s attendance note.
+However, you may need more evidence than a solicitor’s attendance note in some circumstances.
 If you are older or infirm, it may be necessary to either:

 1. have your will witnessed by a medical practitioner who understands the notion of capacity and can make a record to show that they have undertaken an assessment of your capacity to sign a will; or